Mashpoe/heck/README.md

 This is currently the only implementation of Heck, and while it's not yet finished, there could be a large variety of compilation targets in the future.

 This implementation is written in C, but since Heck is a compiled language, bootstrapping could be possible in the near future.
-This implementation will continue to be written in C in order to create a C api, and because there is no doubt that Heck is turing complete, there is no reason to rewrite the compiler in itself any time soon.
+This implementation will continue to be written in C in order to create a C api, and because there is no doubt that Heck is turing complete, there is no reason to rewrite the compiler in Heck any time soon.

 A bytecode implementation would also be suitable, but there is no reason not to JIT everything.
 An interactive shell would be compatible with JITed code as long as the syntax tree remains in memory.